Christopher-Warren/beta-fenrir/README.md

-Fenrir

-KNOWN BUGS:
+Fenrir - A turn-based, survival(ish) game.

 TODO:
 [X] Add modal in <ClassCreation /> that details how to play [X] Add more bosses
-[ ] Display group "power level"
+[X] Display group "power level"